kiranaananda/portfolio/_posts/2021-04-03-instaloader.md

 tags:   research
 ---

-After working with YouGov for the past 2 years, I decided to move to tech company because I found it thrilling working on tracking reports with them.
-My experience with Gojek somewhat made me wonder regarding what the client would do next with the data.
-I believed that in order to get the answers, I needed to move to client-side and understand the overall pattern about research use case.
-I joined Bukalapak, an e-commerce company which YouGov client at the time.
-I sit in a position called Marketing Data Insight, where I collaborate closely with data scientist and brand analyst.
+After working with YouGov for the past 2 years, I decided to move to a tech company because I found it thrilling working on tracking reports with them.
+My experience with Gojek somewhat made me wonder what the client would do next with the data.
+I believed that in order to get the answers, I needed to move to the client side and understand the overall pattern of the research use case.
+I joined Bukalapak, an e-commerce company that was a YouGov client at the time.
+I sit in a position called Marketing Data Insight, where I collaborate closely with data scientists and brand analysts.
 My very first independent yet mesmerizing project was social media data scraping.

 **Background**

 E-commerce is a very fast market, and campaigns can run very quickly in a daily timeframe.
-Bukalapak is not the market leader at the time, and the team would like to better understand what campaigns the competitors are putting effort into, so that we do not fall into the stream and instead establish our own unique position.
+Bukalapak is not the market leader at the time, and the team would like to better understand what campaigns the competitors are putting effort into so that we do not fall into the stream and instead establish our own unique position.

 **How to**

-I coincidentally found a library called Instaloader and I started to read the documentation.
-There were several walkthroughs that could be followed easily and here was my script after compiling some of the expert suggestion in the discussion.
+I coincidentally found a library called Instaloader, and I started to read the documentation.
+There were several walkthroughs that could be followed easily, and here is my script after compiling some of the expert suggestions in the discussion.
 {% highlight ruby %}
 from argparse import ArgumentParser from glob import glob